nzscripps/laravel-snowflake-api-driver/TESTING.md

 ### Configuration

-For integration tests, you need to set up a Snowflake account and configure the `.env.testing` file with your credentials:
+For integration tests, you need to set up a Snowflake account and configure the `.env.testing.local` file with your credentials:

 ```env
 SNOWFLAKE_TEST_URL=https://your-account.snowflakecomputing.com